 There are also limited liability partnerships (LLP) which provide additional liability protection.
 This structure protects some partners from specific liabilities of the others.
-This is attractive to professional groups like doctors and lawyers because the partners will not be responsible for the malpractice of another partner.
+This is attractive to professional groups like doctors, accountants, and lawyers because the partners will not be responsible for the malpractice of another partner.
 However, any liability the business incurs as an entity will impact all the partners.

 Limited Liability Company (LLC)